djechlin/djechlin.github.io/_posts/2013-06-15-haptic-budget.md

 #### Can we find enough meaning in austerity to self-perpetuate anyway?

 Well, probably, although most of this post is about having a spending structure that can reinforce this a bit more strongly.
 However, it is good to bring focus to recalling very vividly, constantly, and consistently the actual joy one gets from avoiding un-pleasures.
 Forthcoming post.

-#### Another strategy: become sensitive to not spending money

-That's a somewhat tricky statement - become sensitive to not spending money.
-I literally do mean sensitive: you should feel the pleasure in avoiding un-pleasures as part of a person who spends carefully as much as you feel the pleasures in pleasures when you *actually* enjoy them.
-More on this some other time.